Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 Around week 17 I started to dizzy and faint and get pale frequently.
 It usually happens between meals or while I’m in the shower.
 I also started experiencing stomach pains this week.
 I had a sharp pain just to the right of my belly button.

-This was one of the most exciting weeks because we felt baby girl from the outside for the first time!
-She woke me u one morning around 5am with strong kicks I could feel by putting my hand on my lower stomach.
+Here’s my 18 week twin pregnancy belly.
+This was one of the most exciting weeks because we felt our baby girl from the outside for the first time!
+She woke me up one morning around 5am with strong kicks I could feel by putting my hand on my lower stomach.
 I was so excited a few hours later to have Adam feel her, but she didn’t move much the rest of the day.
 He was able to feel her the next day though!

 Baby boy took a few days longer to let us feel him from the outside, but we both felt him during week 19!
 This was also the week that I started to have back pain everyday.
 I use the heating pad often to help with this.
 Taking baths also relieves the back pain.
 My doctor told me to just make sure the water isn’t so hot that it raises my body temperature.